-Oil painting on canvas, An Bird's Eye View of Charlecote Park, Warwickshire from the West, British (English) School, 1696.
-An aerial view of the house seen from the west side of the river Avon, showing the formal garden (laid out by Captain Thomas and Colonel George Lucy but which was removed by Capability Brown in about 1770), park and surrounding countryside.
+Oil painting on canvas, An Bird's-Eye View of Charlecote Park, Warwickshire from the West, British (English) School, circa 1696/1700.
+An aerial view of the house and gatehouse beyond seen from the west side of the river Avon, showing the formal garden (laid out by Captain Thomas and Colonel George Lucy but which was removed by Capability Brown in about 1760), park and surrounding countryside.
 On the left, at the end of a long bank between two canals running north from the house is an octagonal brick gazebo - used for dining in summer and fishing from in the winter.
-Parallel with the canals behind are parterres with box trees alternatively clipped into cones and balls.
+Parallel with the canals behind are parterres with box trees, alternatively clipped into cones and balls, in the Dutch style.
 In the foreground are two smaller parterres between the west front and steps down to the river.
 On the right is a walled garden in the angle of the Avon and the Dene.
-Tree-lined avenues stretch to the horizon in the east and west and diagonally across the park to St Leonard's Church in the middleground.
+Tree-lined avenues stretch to the horizon in the east and west and diagonally across the park to St Leonard's Church in the middle ground.
 The figures, sitting on an escarpment, in the immediate foreground, are Colonel George Lucy, owner of Charlecote, on a white stallion and his wife and family with their dogs.

 Makers and roles